 Learn to lead as an officer

 Army Officers are leaders, heading up a team of soldiers.
 In this role, you’ll earn their trust and respect, and motivate them to excel.
 You will learn leadership and management techniques that will serve you well both in and out of the Army.
-Following Officer training at RMC, you will receive vocational training specific to your role.
+Following Officer training at the Royal Military College – Duntroon (RMC), you will receive vocational training specific to your role.

 What are my options?